DusKing1/DusKing1/README.md

 #### ⭐ Recent Stars

+- [aristoteleo/pantheon-cli](https://github.com/aristoteleo/pantheon-cli) - Pantheon-CLI, our first release of PantheonOS, the AgentOS that re-imagines Science (today)
 - [Done-0/fuck-u-code](https://github.com/Done-0/fuck-u-code) - Legacy-Mess Detector – assess the “legacy-mess level” of your code and output a beautiful terminal report | 屎山代码检测器，评估代码的“屎山等级”并输出美观的终端报告 (today)
 - [Robert-van-Engelen/tinylisp](https://github.com/Robert-van-Engelen/tinylisp) - Lisp in 99 lines of C and how to write one yourself.
 Includes 21 Lisp primitives, garbage collection and REPL.
 Includes tail-call optimized versions for speed and reduced memory use.
 (2 weeks ago)
 - [EvoAgentX/Awesome-Self-Evolving-Agents](https://github.com/EvoAgentX/Awesome-Self-Evolving-Agents) - [Survey] A Comprehensive Survey of Self-Evolving AI Agents: A New Paradigm Bridging Foundation Models and Lifelong Agentic Systems (2 weeks ago)